 The interpretive trail provides access to the Wheeler Ridge, 1942 Japanese Aerial Bombing Site, which was the first bombardment by enemy aircraft of the United States and is one of only two such aerial incidents ever to occur on mainland America soil.
 Two incendiary bombs were dropped in the hopes of starting a wildfire.
 However, due to damp weather at that time, the fire did not do very much damage.
 A small deck provides a view of the bomb site, which today shows little evidence of it's history.
 There are no camps or water along the way.
 You will find some redwood trees at the start of the trail, which are within the Wheeler Creek Research Natural Area.

 There is a new interpretive display at the trailhead along the trail and near viewing deck at the end of the trail.
-There is limited parking – park near the intersection of roads 1205 and 260 and walk to the beginning of the trail on the south side of road 1205 (about 200 feet from the intersection).
+There is limited parking – park near the intersection of Forest Roads 1205 and 260 and walk to the beginning of the trail on the south side of Forest Road 1205 (about 200 feet from the intersection).

 At a Glance